carefree0910/carefree-drawboard/README.md

 ## Contributing

-Contributions are truly welcomed!
-Here are some good (common) ways to get started:

-* **GitHub Discussions**: Currently the best way to chat around.
-* **GitHub Issues**: Bugs!
-Fixes!
-PRs!.

-Apart from these:
-* It might be the best to start from the [Contributing](https://github.com/carefree0910/carefree-drawboard/wiki/Contributing) Wiki page.
+* It might be the best to start from the [Contributing](https://carefree0910.me/carefree-drawboard-doc/docs/contributing-guides/contributing) page.
-* If you are truly an enthusiast, you may check out our [Roadmap](https://github.com/carefree0910/carefree-drawboard/wiki/Roadmap), pick up what you are interested, and create the corresponding PR!
+* If you are truly an enthusiast, you may check out our [Roadmap](https://carefree0910.me/carefree-drawboard-doc/docs/about/roadmap), pick up what you are interested, and create the corresponding PR!

 ### Style Guide